-Sistina had lost its king, as well as a portion of its army.
+Sistina had lost its king, as well as a large chunk of its army.
 The Chancellor was also dead, and the demon that possessed him had now taken over the next in line, Princess Katalina.

 The kingdom had yet to fill in the position of Duke, who stood closest to the throne due to his typical influence over the kingdom’s prosperity.
 If the princess reappeared, then the people would naturally flock to her leadership, ignorant to the demon that controlled her.
 And if she didn’t, then finding someone that could unify the citizens would be a daunting endeavor.
 The last thing that we needed was the various nobles, some of them relatives to the royal family, bickering and wasting precious time staking their claims to the throne.

-Given that we were the only ones that saw what happened to Katsys, there would be many that would be skeptical about our take on the situation.
+Given that we were the only ones that saw what happened to Katsys, there would be many that would openly question our involvement in the situation.
 At best, we could convince those supporting Cornelius, who was a Marquis, and those allied with Eryn, who had become a symbol of resistance to my surprise.

 “I figured out the nature of my skill and leveled it up,” was all I said, finding it too troublesome for now to give her the full story.
 Eryn flashed me an inquisitive glare suggesting that she’d let me off only until things were settled.

-As for the other issues, namely involving the nature of Electi that we had discovered recently, we waited until everyone was healed up and had some time to sort their thoughts.
-Likely, the other Lords present would need to be informed, if they were to understand the magnitude of the situation.
-With a somber air, we marched toward town.
+As for the other issues, namely involving the nature of Electi that we had discovered recently, we waited until everyone was healed up and had some time to mentally recover.
+Likely, the other lords present would need to be informed, if they were to understand the magnitude of the situation.
+With a somber air, we marched toward Faulkner as our temporary base.